© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hillsborough Promontory Fort is a scheduled monument protected by Historic England under reference 1002512.
 View the official record →

-Hillsborough Promontory Fort is a prehistoric coastal promontory fort located in Devon, England.
+Hillsborough Promontory Fort is a prehistoric hillfort located in Devon, England, situated on a naturally defensible promontory that overlooks the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002512.

 Hillsborough Promontory Fort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002512.